 Before you start ask the printer for their specification sheet.
-It will give you all the information you require to send them the correct file first time.
+It will give you all the information you require to send them the correct file the first time.

-It is a good idea to convert Digital files to CMYK before sending to printers, digital or litho.
+It is a good idea to convert Digital files to CMYK before sending them to printers, digital or litho.
 Because of this issue, it is important to use the CMYK Pantone system or similar for accurate colour when designing especially if you have critical brand colour to consider.

 Pantone Swatches provide a designer and client with a printed example of what a colour will look like on paper.
 A selected swatch colour can then be chosen in Photoshop (or a similar program) to ensure the desired results.
 Even though the on-screen colour may not exactly match the swatch, you know what your final colour will look like.
-Alternatively ou can also specify a match proof from a printer, which is an digital example of your printed piece provided before the entire job is run.
-If the job is colour critical then the option of a press proof is the only guarantee of passing final colour.
+Alternatively, you can also specify a match proof from a printer, which is a digital example of your printed piece provided before the entire job is run.
+If the job is colour critical then the option of a press proof is the only guarantee of passing the final colour.
 Proofing for Digital is easy, proofing for litho is far more complicated and expensive.

 If you have any questions about CMYK colours or full-colour printing just send us an email.
 We can offer guidance on just about any printing topic including What is CMYK and can simplify the task of buying printing for you.

 CMYK screen angles and resolution

 In offset printing, the screen angle is at which the halftones of a separated color is outputted to a plate.
 To improve print quality and reduce moiré patterns, the screen for each colour is set at a different angle to each other.
 While the angles depend on how many colors are used and the preference of the press operator, typical CMYK process printing uses any of the following screen angles